bhstark2/latency/report.md

 Reduced latency is therefore likely to spur unexpected and surprising new innovative applications to be released by creative developers.
-For example, connected car applications for self-driving / autonomous cars or crash avoidence mechanisms requires an automotive system to react in less than 100 ms [https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-39.pdf].
+For example, connected car applications for self-driving / autonomous cars or crash avoidance mechanisms requires an automotive system to react in less than 100 ms [https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-39.pdf].
-There is a similar strong push to develop ultra-reliable low-latency applications as low as 1 ms in 5G infrastructure to support use cases focused on human-centric communications in health, safety, office, and entertainment, or machine-centric communications ifor driverless cars, enhanced mobile cloud services, real-time traffic control optimization, emergency and disaster response, smart grid, e-health or efficient industrial communications.
+There is a similar strong push to develop ultra-reliable low-latency applications as low as 1 ms in 5G infrastructure to support use cases focused on human-centric communications in health, safety, office, and entertainment, or machine-centric communications for driverless cars, enhanced mobile cloud services, real-time traffic control optimization, emergency and disaster response, smart grid, e-health or efficient industrial communications.
 [https://www.itu.int/dms_pub/itu-r/opb/rep/R-REP-M.2410-2017-PDF-E.pdf].
 Finally, virtual
 reality environments require extensive cloud-based rendering systems with minimal latency to synchronize users' head movements